jaydm/gcCourseProject/CodeBook.md

 - time.body.acceleration.mean.x

     This is the average of the original measurement tBodyAcc.mean().X from the source data for each activity/subject combination.
+The original value is the average acceleration on the x axis.

 - time.body.acceleration.mean.y

-    This is the average of the original measurement tBodyAcc.mean().X from the source data for each activity/subject combination.
+    This is the average of the original measurement tBodyAcc.mean().Y from the source data for each activity/subject combination.
+The original value is the average acceleration on the y axis.

 - time.body.acceleration.mean.z

     This is the average of the original measurement tBodyAcc.mean().Z from the source data for each activity/subject combination.
+The original value is the average acceleration on the Z axis.

 - time.body.acceleration.standard.deviation.x

+    This is the average of the original measurement tBodyAcc.std().x from the source data for each activity/subject combination.
+The original value is the standard deviation of the acceleration along the x axis.

 - time.body.acceleration.standard.deviation.y

+    This is the average of the original measurement tBodyAcc.std().y from the source data for each activity/subject combination.
+The original value is the standard deviation of the acceleration along the y axis.

 - time.body.acceleration.standard.deviation.z

+    This is the average of the original measurement tBodyAcc.std().z from the source data for each activity/subject combination.
+The original value is the standard deviation of the acceleration along the z axis.

 - time.gravity.acceleration.mean.x
 - time.gravity.acceleration.mean.y
 - time.gravity.acceleration.mean.z